dai-shi/excalidraw-claymate/README.md

 ## What is this

-This is an experimental tool to create clay animations with [Excalidraw](https://excalidraw.com).
+This is an experimental tool to create stop motion animations with [Excalidraw](https://excalidraw.com).

 ## How to use it